stalkrbeardedler18/simple-function-converter/CONTRIBUTING.md

 4. Push your changes to your forked repository.
 5. Submit a pull request.

+## Coding Standards
-Please ensure your code adheres to the coding standards of the project and includes appropriate tests.
+Please ensure your code adheres to the coding standards of the project, including:
+- Proper naming conventions for variables and functions.
+- Clear and concise comments where necessary.
+- Consistent indentation and formatting throughout the code.
+- Inclusion of appropriate tests to verify the functionality of your changes.

+Ensure to detail any additional steps needed for code testing in your pull request.